colmhaugh/Album-Covers-Memory-Game/README.md

 - Advice and guidance from my mentor Precious Ijege.
 - Great leadership and guidance from Kasia Bogucka.
 - Great links and advice from colleagues in my course.
-- Game is based on [FreeCodeCame] (https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/)
+- Game is based on [FreeCodeCamp] (https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/)
 - Additional flexbox information from [css-tricks] (https://www.css-tricks.com)
 - Refresh html and css from Code Institute lessons and from [w3school] (https://www.w3schools.com/)
 - Modal from [w3school] (https://www.w3schools.com/)